shrimqy/Seki/README.md

     - To share clipboard from android you will have to manually sent it through the share sheet that shows after you perform a copy action).
 3. **File Transfer**:
     - Use the share sheet from android/windows and select the app to share any files between the devices.
+4. **Remote Control**:
+   - Click the button next to the connection status button which will give a prompt to cast on your phone, choose the entire screen.

 ## Screenshots